Nitinsingh8544/library_managementSystem/README.md

-cd into `backend`
+1. cd into `backend`.
-run "npm install" to install the dependencies
+2. run "npm install" to install the dependencies.
+3. download and install mongodb.
+4. Run "npm start".